Dataset: All Collections

 BOL

-England, South West England, Devon, Ilfracombe and Torbay [Torquay].
+England, South West, Devon, Ilfracombe and Torbay [Torquay].

 BOL